CoKn/LLM-for-Structural-Reasoning/README.md

 # LLM-SR: Structured Reasoning with Large Language Models

-LLM-SR (LLM for Structural Reasoning) is a modular pipeline for transforming free-form logical puzzles and their unstructured chains of thought into richly annotated, machine-readable representations.
+LLM-SR (LLM for Structural Reasoning) is a modular pipeline for transforming free-form logical puzzles and their unstructured chains of thought into rich annotated, machine-readable representations.
 Given a puzzle (question) and its LLM-generated CoT (cot), LLM-SR produces:

 Question Parsing: a list of all extracted constraints and conditions from the problem statement.

 CoT Parsing: a sequence of reasoning steps, each paired with its supporting evidence and a Boolean “Verification” flag.

 Below is a concrete example of one data record in our pipeline:

 ```json5